10 Medical

 Standard practices now include the use of pulse oximetry

-and end-tidal carbon dioxide monitoring for anesthetized patients
+and end-tidal carbon dioxide monitoring for anesthetized patients.
+The new

 standards have markedly reduced the frequency of anoxic brain injury and other